warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 2.2.9 (29 JUN 2017) =

+* Added Brazilian Portuguese to available languages
+* Fixed some formatting and functionality of the email button.
+* Fixed an unusual HTML issue in the OG title tag.

 = 2.2.8 (29 JUN 2017) =

 * Added the option to use the custom Pinterest image for the image hover pin buttons rather than the image being hovered.